jmelendez2269/HomeLab/jmm_rules_brainstorm.md

 ---

-## Automation Methods
+## Automation Methods: A Deeper Dive

-There are two primary methods we'll use to automate tags:
+There are two primary methods we'll use to automate tags.
+The key is to let computers handle objective facts and use human curation (either your own or the community's) for subjective opinions.

+### 1. Trakt Lists (For Subjective & Thematic Tags)

+This is the recommended way to automate subjective tags without writing a custom "agent".

-1.  **Trakt Lists (For Subjective Tags):** For personal, thematic, or mood-based tags, the best approach is to create a public list on [Trakt.tv](https://trakt.tv/).
-You give the list a name (e.g., "Date Night") and add movies to it.
-JMM then reads this list and applies a tag of your choice (e.g., `date-night`) to those movies in Jellyfin.
-This gives you full manual control over subjective categories.
+-   **Your Personal Lists:** For hyper-specific tags like `girly-pop` or `inspirational`, you create a private list on [Trakt.tv](https://trakt.tv/).
+You are the curator.
+JMM reads this list and applies the tag.
+-   **Public Community Lists:** For broader themes like `feel-good` or `mind-bending`, you can find popular, well-maintained **public lists** on Trakt.
+Instead of curating your own, you leverage the work of the community.
+You find a list you like, and point JMM to it.

+**This is the best way to automate opinions.**

-2.  **TMDb Data (For Objective Tags):** For factual tags, JMM can pull data directly from TheMovieDB (TMDb).
+### 2. TMDb Data (For Objective, Factual Tags)

+For factual tags, JMM can pull data directly from TheMovieDB (TMDb).
 This is perfect for tagging based on official genres, keywords, release dates, awards, etc.

 ---

-## Tag Ideas & Automation Logic
+## Expanded Tag Ideas & Automation Logic

-### Category 1: Subjective & Thematic Tags
+### Category 1: Subjective, Thematic, & Tonal Tags
-**(Recommended Method: Trakt List)**
+**(Recommended Method: Your Own or Public Trakt Lists)**

 | Desired Tag | Trakt List Name | Description |
 | :--- | :--- | :--- |